aitkazbi/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 9-Delete the directory my\_first\_directory that is in the /tmp directory.
 - 10-a script that changes the working directory to the previous one.
 - 11-a script that lists all files .
+- 12-a script that prints the type of the file named iamafile.